keyboardAnt/keyboardant.github.io/_posts/2020-01-11-Neural-Network-Memorization.md

 One of the questions people are interested in is: what are a network’s capabilities to memorize a data set?
 There are currently two kinds of results in the literature, answering the following: (i) what the smallest size of a network required to memorize a given training data set is?
 Moreover, (ii)—which is the same question as in (i)—but under the assumption of using a standard (i.e., computationally efficient) learning algorithm such as gradient descent (GD)?
 Our primary goal in this blogpost is to propose studying the current gap between (i) and (ii).

-### (i) The Expressive Power of a Single Hidden Layer ReLU Network (a.k.a.
+### The Expressive Power of a Single Hidden Layer ReLU Network (a.k.a.
 Information-Theoretic Bounds): When Is It Theoretically Possible to *Memorize*?

 Positive results show that a sufficiently large neural network is expressive enough in order to ***memorize*** (i.e. interpolate) an arbitrary dataset [YSJ18, HM17, NH18, Ver20, KH19].
 Formally, ***memorizing*** a dataset $$\left\{ \left( x_i, y_i \right) \right\}_{i=1}^{n}$$ (where no two $x_i$ are the same) by a neural network $$f_{w} : \mathbb{R}^{d} \to \mathbb{R}$$ (parameterized by $w$) means to satisfy $$f_{w} \left( x_j \right) = y_j$$ for all $$j \in \left\{ 1, 2, \ldots, n \right\}$$.
 Why is this not a surprise?